 You can feed your cat wet or dry food, or a mixture of both.

 Wet foods

 These are normally available in tins or pouches.
 Wet food is soft and there are many different flavours to choose from.
-You may find it more appealing to a fussy eater.
+You may find that it's more appealing to a fussy eater.

 Dry foods